Does Snoring Have Anything to Do With Sleep Apnea?

 Many patients prefer oral appliance therapy to treat their severe snoring or snoring accompanied by sleep apnea.
 With oral appliance therapy, an oral insert is used and can prevent the conditions that cause snoring and sleep apnea in the first place.
 It does this by helping the tongue, soft tissue, and muscles in the mouth and throat rest naturally.
 Also, oral appliance therapy can fix any issues a patient has with their oral anatomy, like a jaw joint disorder, which could be complicating the snoring and sleep apnea.

-Koala® Center for Sleep & TMJ Disorders has many locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has many locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We invite you to contact us to learn more about us, your treatments, and how we can help you with your snoring and sleep.
 You can call us today at (855) 977-0400 or book a simple consultation with us on our Appointments page.
 Don’t hesitate to reach out especially if you suspect a serious issue like sleep apnea.

 We look forward to hearing from you soon!